 AWARD NOMINATION: New York City Saint Patrick’s Day Parade was a Finalist at the 2018 Blog Awards Ireland in the Personal Blog Post category.

-Want to work with Arrivals Hall?
+Want to work with Arrivals Hall or feature Arrivals Hall in your media outlet?
 Head over to the Contact page for further information.

 With an undergraduate degree in Medical Microbiology and a postgraduate Diploma in Education (Biology teaching), my educational qualifications are not the conventional route to the blogging world.
 But teaching promotes learning.
 And travel is the global classroom.

 Living in a sun-starved country like Ireland is a huge motivation for travel so this travel blog developed from the natural convergence of Vitamin D requirements with the desire to write about the essence of a destination.